Amano Shrimp – A Care, Diet, Tank Setup, and Breeding Guide

 What to feed Amano shrimp?

-You can feed them squash, cucumber, spinach, zucchini, etc., and for frozen food, you can add brine shrimps and bloodworms to complete their diet.
+You can feed them squash, cucumber, spinach, zucchini, etc.; for frozen food, you can add brine shrimps and bloodworms to complete their diet.

-Make sure not to leave leftover foods in the tank for more than an hour as it can start to contaminate the water.
-Also, they are sensitive to Copper so check the ingredients of the food before adding anything into the water.
+Do not leave leftover foods in the tank for more than an hour, as they can start to contaminate the water.
+They are also sensitive to Copper, so check the ingredients of the food before adding anything to the water.

 Amano Shrimp Breeding

 Mating Amano shrimp is easier than breeding them.
-There are very few people who have successfully mated them and bred the larvae into adults.
-This is because of the different requirements of water conditions for both young and adult Amano shrimp.
+Very few people have successfully mated them and bred the larvae into adults.
+This is because the water conditions required for both young and adult Amano shrimp are different.

 How to breed Amano shrimp?

 The larvae of the Amano shrimp need brackish water with a salinity level of around 1.024.
-In comparison, the adult shrimp cannot tolerate even the slight change in the water’s salinity.
+In comparison, the adult shrimp cannot tolerate a slight change in the water’s salinity.
 They need freshwater to survive.

 In the wild, the pregnant Amano shrimp carries the eggs for around 6 weeks after the male Amano shrimp have fertilized them.
-During this period, the female keeps fanning the eggs with her tails to provide more oxygen.
+The female keeps fanning the eggs with her tails during this period to provide more oxygen.

 After six months, the female releases the larvae into the brackish water.
 If you are breeding Amano shrimp in a freshwater aquarium, remove the adult shrimps to increase the water’s salinity.

-Don’t worry if you are unable to breed them successfully, as it is tough to do.
-There isn’t much information about the breeding process also.
+Don’t worry if you are unable to breed them successfully, as it is tough.
+There isn’t much information about the breeding process, either.
 Only the experts can do it.

 Do You Keep Amano Algae Eating Shrimp?
 (Summary)

 This guide has provided all the necessary information regarding Amano shrimp care, natural habitat, lifespan, and breeding.
-They will help you in keeping the tank shining, so you must take care of their health.
+They will help keep the tank shining, so you must care for their health.

-If cared for well and fed healthy food, they will survive for long.
-They will add more variety and beauty to your tank with their appearance and activity.
+If cared for well and fed healthy food, they will survive for a long time.
+Their appearance and activity will add more variety and beauty to your tank.

-They are peaceful so that they can be easily kept with other small-sized non-aggressive fishes.
+They are peaceful and can be easily kept with other small-sized, non-aggressive fishes.
 But avoid any fish that has a mouth large enough to swallow them.

-Their hardiness makes them the best option for the one who is looking to start their hobby with invertebrates.
-But they are not easy to breed, so don’t lose hope if you can’t breed them.
+Their hardiness makes them the best option for those looking to start their hobby with invertebrates.
+However, they are not easy to breed, so don’t lose hope if you can’t breed them.

 What did you like best about Amano shrimp?
-Do you have one, or planning to have one?
+Do you have one, or are you planning to have one?
 Let us know in the comment section below.